MicrosoftDocs/dynamics-365-fraud-protection/content/Functions.md

 ### Output Properties
 The return value of a function can be defined through output properties.
-The Output properties section will have the FQL logic to return a value of the function.
+The Output Properties section will have the FQL logic to return a value of the function.
 These properties can then be accessed from within other functions, rules, velocities, post decision action rules and routing rules by invoking the function.
 A function can have up to 30 output properties.

 Output Properties section has 4 parts